There are many roles you can pursue as an actuary; Learn more about what it’s like being an Actuarial Analyst at AXA…

 I’m from India and it’s really nice to be working for a global organisation.
 There are opportunities for secondments across the world which is such an exciting prospect.
 I really do love my job.
 My CEO is a real inspiration and I can see a great future here.

-How did you get your job at AXA?
+How did you get your job as an Actuarial Analyst at AXA?

 I applied for my role through the graduate scheme while still completing my final year.